bagder/daniel.haxx.se/about.md

 In May 2015 the HTTP/2 RFC shipped.
 In relation to the introduction of this new protocol version, I did several talks and presentations to a lot of different audiences in multiple countries.
-I also wrote a document about it, called "http2 explained" that I relased freely and openly on the web.
+I also wrote a document about it, called "http2 explained" that I released freely and openly on the web.
 It turned out a huge success and for the period I counted downloads, I saw more than 200,000 downloads!